Mortem-Metallum/cosmos/README.md

 This is Cosmos, a source-based UNIX Package Manager, written in C. Now don't expect this to be a drop-in replacement to your OS's package manager, its not even nearly completed.
-It is also extremely simple (not yet do we have garbage collection, dependency handling, etc.)
+It is also extremely simple (not yet do we have garbage collection, proper dependency handling, etc.).
+Dependency handling is..... existent, but not great.